jeremyqzt/PPMFiler/README.md

 # 3X3 PPM Filter
-Modification of the original.
-This version does not rely on MPI to distribute workloads.
+For Original Project, please see: https://github.com/IanYXXL/A1 Modification of the original.
+This version does not rely on MPI to distribute workloads and only needs gcc to compile and run.

 to compile: